getsentry/rfcs/text/0036-auto-instrumentation-ui-thread.md

 * Network I/O on main thread
 * Database operations on main thread
 * Resources (images/audio/video) manipulation on main thread (e.g. decoding, resizing, etc.)

-# Unresolved questions

-* Should we ignore native framework I/O operations, or should we add a new flag in the data bag? iOS screen parser always runs in the UI Thread and the developer has no control over this.
-Raising issues for this scenario doesn't seems right.